atila84/music/README.md

 # music
-this rep is all about music audio dat analysis
+this rep is all about music audio data analysis